 The MA in Writing Program has helped writers with their creative or professional goals for more than two decades.
-In Fiction and Nonfiction, you will attend onsite classes that meet once a week in Washington at Dupont Circle or at our main Homewood Campus in Baltimore.
+In Fiction and Nonfiction, you may attend onsite classes that meet once a week in Washington at Dupont Circle or at our main Homewood Campus in Baltimore or enroll in the same courses that meet online.
 We are designed for part-time study, so our onsite classes meet on weeknights or Saturdays.
 Most of your fellow students, who are of all ages, will be taking only a course or two each term.
-In our low-residency Science Writing concentration, students take most of their courses fully online, with brief residencies for face-to-face interaction.
-For all concentrations, we offer high-quality teaching that is both supportive and demanding.
+Online students who take all their courses online will be required to take at least one 7-10 day summer Writing Residency; the residency is optional for students who take at least one face-to-face course.
+For all our students, we offer high-quality teaching that is both supportive and demanding.
 We also think we’re a good value, especially for the quality of the curriculum and teaching that Hopkins offers.
 Our courses are craft-based, meaning nearly all of what you will cover in a class is designed to help you grow as a writer.
 Overall, we hope you would feel pressed to grow as a writer if you join our program, and we will help you find the tools and knowledge to do that.

 2. What is your admission rate?